 Another key element of a space management system centers around employee tools for effective resource finding.
 Even though space management systems generally cater to facility and space managers, with a heavy focus on measurement, supervision, and analytics, it is important to also keep in mind that space management is, in essence, made to make employee's life better.
 It is estimated that employees spend over 15 minutes a day in finding available and optimal office resources like meeting rooms, desks, and parking spaces, and not being able to find resources can be of great frustration, especially for larger corporations.
 By adopting an employee-centered space management system, Facility managers can make sure that employees receive the tools they need to find and book resources while simultaneously receiving effective ways to manage the overall space.

 Want to know more?

-Our solution experts will design optimum Space Management Solution to not only match your digital workplace requirements today - but also anticipates the future needs of your business with relevant space data and get a better picture of your space allocation.
+Our solution experts will design the optimum Space Management Solution not only to match your digital workplace requirements today - but also anticipates the future needs of your business with relevant space data and get a better picture of your space allocation.
 We take care of all the technology with our different software and integrated workplace management solutions so you can focus on your business objectives.
 Together, this delivers a secure and future-proofed digital workplace that can grow with your business.